 - Because many people like stuff – a lot

 - Facts about my finances

 - Is it easy to live green on a limited budget?

 Because of commercial green living vs. real green living

 For people who live greener via purchases over actions, green living does cost more.
 There’s a real push to buy more and more green products and many folks give in.
-That said, real green living is about having fewer, not more goods.
+That said, real green living works best when you have fewer, not more goods.
 Green living is about actions you can take, not simply green products you can buy.

 We’re a society that’s largely in debt and that doesn’t equal a society who can afford anything, including a green lifestyle.
 If you want to learn to budget and live more within your means then Your Money or Your Life is a must read – it changed my life.
 I also think it helps to read either Voluntary Simplicity or The Circle of Simplicity – both are excellent and will help to change how you think about spending money.

 Many people are confused about which green products are worth the money and which aren’t.
 Greenwashing is rampant and if not avoided, will cost you.
 Also, not all green products are necessary.
 For example you get more bang for your buck if you purchase organic apples and some basic low-flow shower heads then if you purchase a more expensive TV that uses less energy or if you buy organic soda.